unisi-tech/unisi/README.md

 calling the method
 def accept(self, value)
-causes  a call changed handler if it defined, otherwise just save value to the element 'value'.
+causes  a call changed handler if it defined, otherwise just save value to the element 'value'. persist = True in a Unit constructor make Unit persistent.

 ### Button ###
 Normal button.